NethServer/docs/administrator-manual/en/access2.rst

 Change the current password
 ===========================

-Users can change their own password using :ref:`user_settings-section`.
+Administrator users, with access to the Server Manager, can change their own password from the :guilabel:`Settings` page.
+Normal users, without access to the Server Manager, can use the :ref:`user_settings-section`.

-If :guilabel:`Shell Policy` options is not enabled, users without shell access can still use the old Server Manager to change their own password.
+If the Old Server Manager is installed, all users can access it to change their own password.
 See :ref:`access_legacy-section`.

 Logout